primeroIMS/primero/ansible/README.md

 The `secrets.yml` file will contain secrets for primero.
 The following variables are required in the is file.
 The secrets in this file require a secure random number.
-To generate, can use the command `LC_ALL=C < /dev/urandom tr -dc '_A-Z-a-z-0-9' | head -c"${1:-32}"`
+To generate, can use the command `LC_ALL=C < /dev/urandom tr -dc '_A-Z-a-z-0-9' | head -c"${1:-32}"` You also have the option of creating a variable for a private ssh key in order to clone configuration files from a private repo.
+If you will not be including the private ssh key just leave the variable `ssh_private_key` out of the secrets.yml file.
                 ---
                 primero_secret_key_base: 'generated_secret'
                 primero_message_secret: 'generated_secret'
                 postgres_password: 'generated_secret'
                 devise_secret_key: 'generated_secret'
                 devise_jwt_secret_key: 'generated_secret'
+                ssh_private_key: |
+                -----BEGIN RSA PRIVATE KEY-----
+                klkdl;fk;lskdflkds;kf;kdsl;afkldsakf;kasd;f
+                afdnfdsnfjkndsfdsjkfjkdsjkfjdskljflajdfjdsl
+                -----END RSA PRIVATE KEY-----

 The variables in the `inventory.yml` along with the `secrets.yml` will also be used to make the `local.env` file for the dokcer-compose files.